WithPrecedent/snickerdoodle/README.md

 If you are new to `cookiecutter` or simply want to guarantee that the created repository works as intended, follow the instructions in the [`snickerdoodle` tutorial](https://withprecedent.github.io/snickerdoodle/tutorial/).

-If you are familiar with creating `cookiecutter` templates, you can go about the normal template construction process.
-However, if you do not select the optional automatic setup features, you should follow the instructions for manually setting up your [virtual environment](https://withprecedent.github.io/snickerdoodle/tutorial/#Create-Virtual-Environment) and [deploying your
+If you are familiar with `cookiecutter` templates, you can go about the normal construction process.
+However, if you do not select the optional automatic setup features in the questionnaire, you should follow the instructions for manually setting up your [virtual environment](https://withprecedent.github.io/snickerdoodle/tutorial/#Create-Virtual-Environment) and [deploying your